kv-n/connectFour/README.md

 >
 >  — Milton Bradley, Connect Four "Pretty Sneaky, Sis" television commercial, 1977

-Row, Four in a Line, Drop Four, and Gravitrips (in Soviet Union)) is a two-player connection game in which the players first choose a color and then take turns dropping one colored disc from the top into a seven-column, six-row vertically suspended grid.
+Four in a Row, Four in a Line, Drop Four, and Gravitrips (in Soviet Union)) is a two-player connection game in which the players first choose a color and then take turns dropping one colored disc from the top into a seven-column, six-row vertically suspended grid.
 The pieces fall straight down, occupying the lowest available space within the column.

 ![Alt Text](https://upload.wikimedia.org/wikipedia/commons/a/ad/Connect_Four.gif)